 Source: CRS Analysis of CBO scores for H.J.Res.
 59, H.J.Res.
 79, and H.J.Res.
-85, as introduced.
+85, as introduced, and H.R.
+2775 as amended (enacted as P.L.
+113-46).

-Figure 2 compares the CBO-estimated impact of one enacted and three proposed temporary appropriations measures affecting DHS.
-The underlying circle of the pie chart reflects the annualized discretionary budget authority that would be provided through H.J.Res.
-59. The sections in blue are regular discretionary appropriations, while the tan sections are covered by adjustments for disaster relief and costs of overseas military operations39 that are provided for under the Budget Control Act.
-The pieces "lifted" from the circle reflect what three pieces of legislation would provide in comparison to H.J.Res.
-59-of those three pieces only P.L.
-113-39 has been enacted.
-As the figure shows, roughly 22% of the DHS budget would not be covered by any of the three proposals.
+Figure 2 compares the CBO-estimated impact of the two enacted and two proposed temporary appropriations measures affecting DHS.
+The underlying circle of the pie chart reflects the annualized discretionary budget authority that is provided for DHS through P.L.
+113-46- essentially, the equivalent of the post-sequester appropriated budget for DHS for FY2013.
+This is the same as the annualized discretionary budget authority that would have been provided to DHS through H.J.Res.
+59. The sections in blue are regular discretionary appropriations, while the tan sections are covered by adjustments for disaster relief and costs of overseas military operations45 that are provided for under the Budget Control Act.
+The crosshatched section of the pie represents the annualized budget authority provided under P.L.
+113-39-appropriations that will not lapse for FY2014.
+The two pieces "lifted" from the circle reflect what continuing appropriations would have been provided under H.J.Res.
+79 and H.J.Res.
+85. All of these continuing resolutions, proposed and enacted, had the same rate-the FY2013 post-sequester level of funding provided under P.L.
+113-6.
+Their coverage differed, however, with only H.J.Res.
+59 and P.L.
+113-46 covering the entire department (in fact, the entire government), and H.J.Res.
+79, H.J.Res.
+85, and P.L.
+113-39 covering appropriations for portions of DHS.
+As the figure shows, roughly 22% of the DHS budget would not have been covered by the three measures that addressed DHS in part, but not the entire federal government.

-39 The term used in Section 101 of the Budget Control Act (P.L.
+45 The term used in Section 101 of the Budget Control Act (P.L.
 112-25; reference 125 Stat.
 243) is "Overseas Contingency Operations/Global War On Terrorism," abbreviated in this report as OCO/GWOT.